Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Which communities are available?**

 **A:** Communities are currently tied to Facebook groups.
-Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon as filters are ones we've specifically made visible.
+Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon are ones we've specifically made visible.

 **Q: I want Horizon for my Facebook community.
 How do I enable that?**

 **A:** Share the app with other members, and get 20 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
 We'll turn on additional groups containing at least 20 members.

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)

-**Q: What type of community is not ideal?**

-**A:** A purely local community in which the vast majority of the members reside in the same geographic area.

 **Q: Horizon is NOT...**